dkrajzew/db2qthelp/docs/install.md

 python db2qthelp/db2qthelp.py
 ```

-Please note that the current repository version may contain an in-between version with new, undescribed, or even buggy behaviour.
-You should rather use a recent version.
+Please note that the current repository version may contain an in-between version with new, undescribed, or even buggy behavior.
+You should rather use a recent release version.

 ### Download the latest release